Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 changes affecting CDL files, you need to use WOK to re-generate header files and build scripts / projects.
 See \ref dev_guides__building__wok for instructions.

-Before building OCCT, you need to install required third-party libraries; see instructions for your platform on Resources page at http://dev.opencascade.org and @ref dev_guides__building article for details.
+Before building OCCT, you need to install required third-party libraries; see paragraph 1 of
+\ref dev_guides__building for instructions.

 ## Decide on location of build and install directories.